-Your Mac is equipped with an app called Keychain Access that makes it easier to manage and organize important information on your computer.
+Your Mac has an app called Keychain Access that makes it easier to manage and organize important information on your computer.

 In addition to all of the personal information it stores, the app also saves all of the passwords for Wi-Fi networks you have connected to on your Mac.